Frequently asked questions

 What academic curriculum does EDIA use?

-All core subject classes use adapted Core Knowledge curriculum to suit the needs of our learners.
-The Core Knowledge Curriculum Series™ provides comprehensive, content-rich learning materials based on the Core Knowledge Sequence.
+All core subject classes use the adapted Core Knowledge curriculum to suit the needs of our learners.
+The Core Knowledge Curriculum Series™ and Unbound ELA resources provide comprehensive, content-rich learning materials based on the Core Knowledge Sequence.
 Core Knowledge is a derivative of Engage NY.
 We also use Everyday Ibaadah curricular resources for our PK and KG classes in core instruction and foundational Arabic classes for early learners.
 Eureka Math, Illustrious Math and Zearn digital learning products are used for Mathematics instruction.
 Qubits curriculum is used for our ICT/Coding classes.
 Al Arabiyyah Bayna Yadyk is used for our leveled Arabic instruction in grades 1-12.
 Common lit and CK-12 resources are used in our English and upper grade classes for a variety of subjects i.e. the Sciences, Social Studies, Health.
 Lastly, we use Nemour's Health curriculum to support our physical education classes.

 How does EDIA ensure curriculum used is safe for students?